-We operate in multiple markets, which exposes us to the effects of fluctuations in currency exchange rates as we report our financials and key operational metrics in U.S. dollars.
+We operate in multiple markets and receive revenues in currencies other than the U.S. dollar, which exposes us to the effects of fluctuations in currency exchange rates as we report our financials and key operational metrics in U.S. dollars.
 We earn revenue denominated in local currencies of our markets in Southeast Asia, Taiwan and Brazil, among other currencies, while some of our costs and expenses are paid in other foreign currencies.
-We generally pay license fees to game developers in U.S. dollars, and incur expenses for employee compensation and other operating expenses in the local currencies in the markets in which we operate.
+We generally pay license fees to game developers in U.S. dollars, and incur operating expenses in the local currencies in the markets in which we operate.
 From time to time, we may pay acquisition considerations in U.S. dollars.
 We do not rely on any single currency as we earn revenue in different local currencies across our markets and keep a significant cash position in U.S. dollars.
-However, fluctuations in the exchange rates among the various currencies that we use could cause fluctuations in our operational and financial results.
+Fluctuations in the exchange rates among the various currencies that we use could cause fluctuations in our operational and financial results.
 Our expenses may become higher and our revenue and operating metrics may become lower than would be the case if exchange rates were stable or if we were operating and reporting in one currency.
-Movements in foreign currency exchange rates may have a material adverse effect on our results of operations, which may cause our financial and operational metrics reported in U.S. dollars to be not fully representative of our underlying business performance.
-A significant amount of our revenue and some of our operating metrics are denominated in certain local currencies that have been subject to significant volatility in the past.
-Because fluctuations in the value of these local currencies are not necessarily correlated, our results of operations in any period may be adversely affected by such volatility.
-See "Item 5.
-Operating and Financial Review and Prospects-A. Operating Results-Major Factors Affecting Our Results of Operations" and "Item 11.
-Quantitative and Oualitative Disclosures About Market Risk."
+Movements in foreign currency exchange rates, including movements or volatility resulting from changes in macro-economic or geopolitical events such as those disclosed above, including inflation, deflation, recession, and governmental actions such as tariffs, trade policy, fiscal policy, and monetary policy, may have a material adverse effect on our results of operations, and may cause our financial and operational metrics, which are reported in U.S. dollars, to be materially adversely affected or not to be fully representative of our underlying business performance.